olgad21/img-gallery/README.md

 # Flickr Image Gallery
-Test task for the course [React RS School](https://github.com/rolling-scopes-school/tasks/tree/master/react)with the use of Flickr API
+Test task for the course [React RS School](https://github.com/rolling-scopes-school/tasks/tree/master/react) with the use of Flickr API

 It's a simple web application to search for images written in **React** .
 It also has a form to submit user information.